drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Firmware

-You should set firmware security settings to [Full Security](https://support.apple.com/en-au/guide/mac-help/mchl768f7291/mac) to prevent tampering with your OS.
+You should check that firmware security settings are set to [Full Security](https://support.apple.com/en-au/guide/mac-help/mchl768f7291/mac) to prevent tampering with your OS.
+This is the default setting.

 ## FileVault